 Not clear on what you mean.
 If you think it requires an appeal, you had to file Notice of Appeal [Indiana Appellate Rule 9] or a Motion to Correct Error [Indiana Trial Rule 59] within 30 days of the court's order.

-If there is a MISTAKE or surprise or "excusable neglect" or fraud or other...Read more »
+If there is a MISTAKE or surprise or "excusable neglect" or...Read more »

 If you are the defendant, and you're in Lake or Porter and some of the surrounding counties in NW Indiana, a copy of the police report was given to your attorney of record in discovery.
-Not certain that it happens in Newton County Superior, but I'm certain it happens in Lake, Porter, Jasper, and...Read more »
+Not certain that it happens in Newton County Superior, but I'm certain it happens in Lake, Porter,...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.